miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 +++
-title = "Generalizing exponentation laws" date = 2022-10-07
+title = "Generalizing exponentiation laws" date = 2022-10-07
 description = "An exploration into some of the definitions we take for granted in mathematics, which in the process uncovers some interesting ideas, interesting-er proofs and more."